Ancient Maya cuisine: Stable isotopic evidence of the ancient Maya diet

 Stable isotopic analysis of carbon and nitrogen from human skeletal remains has been conducted at multiple Maya archaeological sites from the lowlands of Belize, the Peten, the Yucatán peninsula, and the highlands of Guatemala.
 The first applications of this practice were conducted on the remains found in the Tehuacan Valley and suggest that maize was a dietary staple as early at 4500 BP.
 However, the bulk of information is represented by over 600 individuals dating from the Preclassic to the Postclassic period and substantiates that subsistence adaptations were present and caused by chronology, geographic and environmental factors, and cultural pressures.

 In the Maya lowlands of Belize, carbon and nitrogen data from collagen have been analyzed from ten sites.
 The average C13 collagen values are -12.6 ± 1.2 per mil, indicating that C4 sources made up 50% of the ancient Maya diet.
 These average values change very slightly in the Early, Late, and Terminal Classic periods, with averages of -11.3 ± -2.3 per mil.
 In the Peten region, Preclassic values for collagen C13 average -10.2 ± -1.2 per mil, indicating that C4 sources made up 70% of the ancient Maya diet in this region.
 These differences in the region may be attributed to the greater access to marine and aquatic resources in Belize.
 As discussed earlier, there is evidence that marine animals were being brought alive to inland sites by means of river waterways.
 Areas of the Peten and the Yucatán may have been too far away from coastal regions for this concept to be utilized.

 Diet varied greatly by site and region.
 For example, at Pacbitun maize was found to be heavily relied upon by the elite males found in the ceremonial center.
 This goes against ideas about maize as a more common food and the idea that elites had greater access to a wide variety of resources.
 Furthermore, this data contradicts what is found about elite diets at other sites like Copan and Lamania.

 Overall, maize played a large role in the diet at the site, but access to maize varied by age, sex, and social status.
 Adult males consumed more than females and children, and this difference is most likely caused by social status.
 Furthermore, maize consumption varied through time.
+It was gradually added into diets and actually took hundreds of years to even be considered a staple crop in South America.
 During the flourishing periods of the Early and Late Classic, maize constituted about 72-77% of the diet of individuals living at Pacbitun.
 This drops 10% in the Terminal Classic, as the population became less reliant on maize.
 This could be caused by a more diverse diet due to trade or increased reliance on other local foods.
 Another possibility is that attempts at producing enough maize to support the growing population failed.